 Are new project applications being accepted at the public counters?

 Yes.
 A new physical drop-off system has been set up outside of the three DSC locations where planning staff is located: Figueroa Plaza (Downtown), Marvin Braude Building (Van Nuys), and Sawtelle Municipal (West Los Angeles) building.
 These drop-off areas have replaced the need for in-person meetings, providing a secure location for project application submittals.
 For the most up-to-date information, visit the public counter page on City Planning’s website.

 How can members of the community file an appeal application?

-Non-applicant appeals can now be submitted and paid for entirely online.
+Appeals of entitlements can now be submitted and paid for entirely online.
 City Planning has established a new online appeal portal, which has further reduced the need to commute to one of the DSCs in order to physically drop off an appeal application.
 For additional information―including, step-by-step instructions, click here.